typelevel/doobie/README.md

 This is a small, pure-functional JDBC layer for Scala.

+NOTHING TO SEE HERE ...
+WORK IN PROGRESS.
+GO AWAY.

 ### Design Notes

 We wrap JDBC in a series of nested monadic interpreters, called **worlds** because that's what I feel like calling them.
 Each can make calls into the next.
 You can think of them as dreams within dreams if you're weird like that.